AV306/xenon/FEATURES.md

 - Australian Mode - Simulate Australian Minecraft (upside down)
 - FullBright - Full gamma, making every surface clearly visible without lighting effects (incompatible with most shaders)
 - ProximityRadar - Outlines nearby players and hostile mobs, through walls (Server opt-out available)
+- WAILA - Sub-par WAILA implementation; you're better off using another mod like WTHIT.
+This is just here for fun.
+- HealthDisplay - Shows mobs' health in their nameplates (the name text above their head)
 - Take Panorama - Quickly generate panoramas that can be used in a custom title screen panorama resource pack
 - Zoom - Look at far-away objects, with adjustable zoom.
 Compatible with Australian Mode!